charlieellington/zebra/documentation/scratchpad.md

 **Result**: Cleaner, more minimal design with better visual hierarchy and spacing

+## Current Status

+### Latest Changes
+- Moved BenefitsBridgeSection to appear after CredoSection (quote) instead of between Hero and Credo
+  - Creates better flow: Hero → Quote → Benefits → rest of content
+  - The benefits section now reinforces the credibility established by the quote
+- Updated BenefitsBridgeSection:
+  - Changed second card label to "Design & fullstack-dev in one"
+  - Added Euro icon inline with "flat fee" text (with coral color #FDA7A0)
+  - Main text now reads: "...for a monthly [€] flat fee."
+  - Enhanced "flat fee" to be an inline card with coral background (#FDA7A030)
+  - Euro icon has nested background effect (#FDA7A040) matching benefit card style
+  - Added hover effect and made text bold with darker coral color (#E85D75)
+  - Improved alignment with align-middle and consistent padding (p-1.5) around Euro icon
+  - Euro icon centered with flexbox for perfect spacing
+  - Changed flat fee color to green pastel (#B8E8D4) matching the Full-Stack theme
+  - Added "cancel anytime" as second inline card with apricot color (#FFDAB9)
+  - Both cards now have hover tooltips with detailed explanations
+  - Tooltips use same styling as the small cards (matching background colors)
+  - Text now reads: "...for a monthly [flat fee], [cancel anytime]"
+  - Replaced "Cancel anytime" big card with "Quality Design" (star icon, peach color #FFE4B5)
+  - Added hover tooltips to all three benefit cards with full descriptions
+  - Desktop view shows only titles, hover reveals full descriptions
+  - Mobile view shows full descriptions directly (no tooltips needed)
+  - Tooltips match the color scheme of each card for consistency
+  - Added "Validated Results" as fourth benefit card in second position
+  - Updated grid layout: 1 column mobile, 2 columns tablet, 4 columns desktop
+  - Shortened descriptions to fit 4-card layout better
+  - Card order: Launch → Validated Results → Design & dev → Quality Design
+  - Moved "Launch in 2-4 weeks" from big cards to inline card at start of sentence
+  - Sentence now reads: "[Launch in 2-4 weeks] then Zebra Design replaces..."
+  - Added "monthly" back to "monthly flat fee from €5,000"
+  - Grid updated back to 3 columns for the 3 remaining big cards
+  - Launch card has purple color (#CDCBFF) with Zap icon and hover tooltip
+- Simplified QuickWinsSection:
+  - Removed Speed, Flat Price, Full-Stack, and Cancel Anytime cards
+  - Now only shows Validation and Quality Design cards
+  - Updated grid to center the 2 remaining cards (max-w-md mx-auto)
+  - The removed content is now integrated into the larger benefit cards above
+  - **QuickWinsSection completely removed** - all content now integrated into BenefitsBridgeSection
+- Updated BenefitsBridgeSection styling:
+  - Added border lines at top and bottom of section
+  - Removed tooltips from big cards - descriptions always visible
+  - Removed shadows and borders from cards
+  - Styled card titles with colors matching inline cards
+  - Changed "Validated Results" to "Validated results at speed"

+### Active Components

 ## Recent Updates

 ### Gitignore and Cleanup Task (Current Date)